Annika Thomas

 Cambridge, MA 02142

 Hey!
-My name is Annika Thomas and I’m in my 4th year of pursing my Ph.D. at Massachusetts Institute of Technology where I work with Jonathan P. How in the Aerospace Controls Laboratory.
+My name is Annika Thomas and I’m in my 5th year of pursing my Ph.D. at Massachusetts Institute of Technology where I work with Jonathan P. How in the Aerospace Controls Laboratory.
 Prior to joining MIT, I obtained a B.S. in Mathematics and Physics from The College of Idaho and a B.S. in Mechanical Engineering from Columbia University in the City of New York.

 My primary research interests are centered around robotic perception in multi-agent systems.
 My research is driven by a desire to create environment representations that are both compact and context-rich, with the ultimate goal of creating a platform for autonomous systems to meaningfully understand and interact with the environment.
 Recently, my research has focused on these key areas:

 - Autonomy in Space: I am interested in the applications of robust perception and mapping methods for applications in extreme environments, such as on the moon and Mars.
-I integrated multi-agent operations into a systems architecture for a long-duration simulation on the moon for our award-winning NASA RASC-AL concept MARTEMIS and am currently leading team to develop navigation and perception algorithms for the Lunar Autonomy Challenge.
+I integrated multi-agent operations into a systems architecture for a long-duration simulation on the moon for our award-winning NASA RASC-AL concept MARTEMIS and led a team to develop navigation and perception algorithms for NASA’s Lunar Autonomy Challenge, where we placed second.
+Building on this work, we are currently developing LunarLoc (RSS Workshop on Resilient Off-road Autonomous Robotics 2025, IEEE Aerospace 2026), a perception and localization framework for long-horizon, multi-agent lunar navigation.
 I was invited to speak about enabling collaborative perception on Mars at TEDxMIT and how robotics will enable construction on the moon at TEDxBoston.

 I am also passionate about advocating for underrepresented minorities in STEM.
 I regularly give talks, mentor students, and engage in outreach initiatives to empower and support the next generation of women pursuing careers in science, technology, engineering, and mathematics.